JohnMBrandt/JohnMBrandt.github.io/_blog/sentence-similarity.md

 subjectivity/objectivity classification (SUBJ), opinion polarity (MPQA), and question-type classification (TREC).
 All classification is done with a logistic regression regularized with an L2 penalty.
-The results are shown in Figure \[fig:skipthoughts-res-f\], demonstrating that skip-thoughts performs similarly to bag-of-words baselines but worse than models trained directly for classification.
+The results are shown in Figure 8, demonstrating that skip-thoughts performs similarly to bag-of-words baselines but worse than models trained directly for classification.

 <figure style="width: 700px" class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/blog-emb/skipthoughts-8.png" alt="">
-  <figcaption>Classification accuracy on five classification tasks, grouped into,
+  <figcaption>Fig 8.
+Classification accuracy on five classification tasks, grouped into,
 from top to bottom, bag-of-words, supervised, paragraph vector, and skip-thoughts.</figcaption>
 </figure>